spiwokv/Rtutorial/lessons/18_programming.md

   }
 }
 ```
-If-else statement and swich statement works as well.
+If-else statement and switch statement works as well.

 * you can define a function:
 ```R